Sign In Forgot Password

 General Information

-We are breaking away from the conventional model of religious school/Sunday school/Hebrew school.
 Our program is learner centered.
-Our learners will be empowered, actively engaged, innovative, have ownership, and take on leadership.
-Our teachers will be learning guides, facilitators of conversations and research, creators of community, and scaffolders of creativity and reflection.
+Our students will be empowered, actively engaged, innovative, have ownership, and take on leadership.
+Our teachers will facilitators of conversations, guides in engaging learning, creators of community, and scaffolders of creativity and reflection.
 Our learners explore how Judaism is relevant to their lives today and how it can help guide their futures.
-We are focused on each individual as a whole person emotionally, socially, intellectually, physically, and spiritually.
-We believe all spaces are learning spaces and we provide multi-access learning.
+We are focused on each individual as a whole person and engage students in multiple modalities.

 Our Judaic curriculum will provide our learners in each grade with key foundational Jewish cultural literacy in the following areas: Torah/sacred text, God, lifecycle, Israel, holidays, middot (Jewish values), mitzvot, and where age appropriate Jewish history.